Investments and Interventions

 To achieve our vision of a great school close to where every student lives, we know some schools need more support so that children can have the learning opportunities they deserve.
 Through the System of Great Schools (SGS) process, we are able to bring those additional supports to schools with the goal of improving school quality faster.

 Each year, the District reviews performance at all schools and, based on this data, selects a set of schools to prioritize.
-To better understand individual school needs, central office and the school community work together to gather information on school strengths, challenges, and ways to improve.
-Schools that have been identified for more funding and support are referred to as focus schools.

-- The three year SPR average for the school is less than or equal to 15 out of 100.
+- The three-year SPR average for the school is between 15-25 out of 100.

 - The school does not already have a major intervention in place (such as already being in the Acceleration Network, receiving state designation as a Comprehensive Support and Improvement school, etc.)

 This is a collaborative process and principals, staff members, students, families and community members are all essential partners.
 We engage the school community at multiple points during the process to better determine what kinds of funding and support will make the biggest impact on school performance for students.

 What are the potential outcomes of this process?